Say What?? Understanding How Your Equipment Works

 Here is the second installment of Say What??.
 If you haven’t read the first installment you can get caught up here.

-Most homeowners know the importance of having a well running furnace and air conditioner however, many can become overwhelmed when a technician starts throwing out complex, industry specific, terms and acronyms.
-The following are few you may hear and will hopefully give you confidence the next time you’re talking to your favorite HVAC technician.
+Most homeowners know the importance of having a well-running furnace and air conditioner however, many can become overwhelmed when a technician starts throwing out complex, industry-specific, terms and acronyms.
+The following are a few you may hear and will hopefully give you confidence the next time you’re talking to your favorite HVAC technician.

 MERV